-How secure is your data when it’s stored in the cloud?
+How secure is data stored in the “cloud?”

 Who holds the keys?